top of page

 A multi-vendor wine marketplace checkout that clarified fulfillment flows, reduced confusion, and elevated the overall experience for complex carts involving multiple wineries and digital gift cards.

-• Scope: Cart → Checkout → Order Details → Receipt
+Scope: Redesign Cart → Checkout → Order Details → Receipt

 Sommsation’s checkout flow had evolved feature-by-feature without a unified system.
 As the marketplace expanded, the experience became increasingly fragmented: